Developer-Autodesk/forge.learning/docs/designautomation/appbundle/README.md

 For the next step, choose the **Engine**, which is the Autodesk application where you plugin will run.
 You'll need the respective application installed in order to compile, debug and test locally.

+> Checkpoint: at this point you should have a Visual Studio solution with 1 project (forgesample webapp).

 Choose the engine: [AutoCAD](/designautomation/appbundle/engines/autocad) | [Inventor](/designautomation/appbundle/engines/inventor) | [Revit](/designautomation/appbundle/engines/revit) | [3ds Max](/designautomation/appbundle/engines/max)